 weisi.guo [AT] warwick.ac.uk

-In his private life, his experiences include working in UNHCR refugee camps in Africa, being part of the victorious Cambridge Varsity archery team (2002), solo climbed two of the highest sub-continent peaks, and served as badminton captains at Cambridge and Sheffield.
+In his private life, his experiences include working in an UNHCR refugee camp in Africa, being part of the victorious Cambridge Varsity archery team, solo climbed two of the highest sub-continent peaks, and served as badminton captains at both Cambridge and Sheffield.
 He has also completed the full London (2007) and full Sahara (2010) marathons.

 Data-Embedded-Networks (DEN) Lab